Full-time Faculty

 DMin, Covenant Theological Seminary

-A Commander in the US Navy Chaplain Corps, Dr. Carter ministered for over 20 years in uniform holding various ministry positions of increasing responsibility.
+A retired Commander in the US Navy Chaplain Corps, Dr. Carter ministered for over 20 years in various settings from Europe, to the Middle East, and Japan, holding various ministry positions of increasing responsibility.
 Prior to coming to TEDS, he served as the Base Chaplain at the largest training installation in the Navy.
 Previously, he was the Officer in Charge of the Navy and Marine Corps activity at Arlington National Cemetery, our nation's most sacred shrine to military service.
-An ordained minister of the Orthodox Presbyterian Church, he is a member of the OPC Committee for Chaplains and Military Personnel, and has ministered in various settings from Europe to the Middle East, and Japan.
+An ordained minister of the Orthodox Presbyterian Church, he serves on his denomination’s Committee for Chaplains and Military Personnel and on the board of the International Association of Evangelical Chaplains.
 His dissertation focused on the impact of religious pluralism on the delivery of ministry in the military.
 He was involved in church planting in Hawaii and has pastored chapels in the Far East, Washington State, and Illinois.
 He's been married to Linda for more than 30 years, and they have four children.

 Peter T. Cha, 1997